How to apply

 5. Academic references

 You need to include two academic reference letters, which should be written by academics and teachers that can provide good quality and authentic assessments of your academic skills, achievements and potential.
-The reference letters can be submitted directly by you – but we strongly recommend that your referees submit the letters directly themselves (they will recieve a notification from our system once you enter their details into the Referees tab).
+The reference letters can be submitted directly by you – but we strongly recommend that your referees submit the letters directly themselves (they will receive a notification from our system once you enter their details into the Referees tab).